TrellixVulnTeam/swahilipython_SCMU/Doc/library/site.rst

 .. highlight:: none

-**This module is automatically imported during initialization.** The automatic import can be suppressed using the interpreter's :option:`-S` option.
+**This module is automatically imported during initialization.** The automatic agiza can be suppressed using the interpreter's :option:`-S` option.

 .. index:: triple: module; search; path